xcat2/xcat-core/docs/source/guides/admin-guides/basic_concepts/global_cfg/index.rst

 Global Configuration
 ====================

-All the xCAT global configurations are stored in site table, xCAT Admin can adjust the configuration by modifing the site attibute with ``tabedit``.
+All the xCAT global configurations are stored in site table, xCAT Admin can adjust the configuration by modifying the site attribute with ``tabedit``.

 This section only presents some key global configurations, for the complete reference on the xCAT global configurations, please refer to the ``tabdump -d site``.